Last Updated: December 10, 2022

 Don't underestimate the impact of a cluttered, dirty, abandoned property on visitors and even current residents.
-If you live or work close to such real estate, you've probably grown slightly immune to how bad it looks.
+If you live or work close to such real estate, you may have grown slightly immune to how bad it looks.
 However, for some people, such neighbors drag down morale and even motivation for keeping up their own property.
 And visitors certainly notice even if the residents have become accustomed to it.

 But when businesses are seeking site locations, prospective residents are considering investing in your neighborhood, or criminals are figuring out whether anyone cares about your particular neck of the woods, the appearance of abandoned homes, abandoned factories, and vacant lots matters.
 We do not know exactly what the psychological mechanism is, but we can tell you for sure that these properties often become dumping grounds for others too.